 A Scout is Courteous.
 Quiet hours are from 10:00pm - 7:00am.
-Taps is at 10:00pm each evening Reservation-wide.
-These hours are in effect both in main camp and in the backcountry.
+Taps are at 10:00 pm each evening Reservation-wide.
+These hours are in effect both in the main camp and in the backcountry.
 There should be no loud noises or other noisy events to disturb others.
-All Scouts should remain in the campsite until reveille.
+All Scouts should remain in the campsite until Reveille.
 All is quiet.
 Leaders are responsible for their unit's conduct.
-If your Troop plays Reveille or Taps, it must be sounded at 7am and 10pm, respectively, with no variance.
+If your Troop plays Reveille or Taps, it must be sounded at 7am and 10 pm, respectively, with no variance.